Locally Constant Fibrations and Positivity of Curvature: Fibrations and Splittings of the relative Tangent Sequence

+\begin{Proposition} Let $f\colon X \rightarrow Y$ be a proper holomorphic fibre bundle with fibre $F$.
+Assume that $F$ is a normal variety and that $Y$ is a smooth variety.
+Then the two short exact sequences

-may be naturally identified.
-In particular, in the situation of \cref{splittingTangentSequence} they are both split and so $\mathcal{G}$ admits a holomorphic connection. \end{Proposition} \begin{Proof} Indeed, it suffices that the sequences may be identified locally in a natural way and that this identification is compatible with transition functions.
+can be naturally identified.
+In particular, if (\ref{eqs:splittingTangentSequence1}) splits then also (\ref{eqs:splittingTangentSequence1.5}) splits so that $\mathcal{G}$ admits a holomorphic connection. \end{Proposition} \begin{proof} Indeed, it suffices to show that the sequences can be identified locally in a natural way and that this identification is compatible with transition functions.
 To this end, let us first suppose that $X = U\times F\rightarrow U$ is the trivial fibration, where $U\subseteq \mathds{C}^n$ is some open subset.
-Then the sequences above may be naturally identified with
+Then the sequences above can be naturally identified with